yo-aka-gene/tdd_kotohajime/.github/pull_resuest_template.md

 - Operating System:

 # What
-Describe what you did
+Describe what you did.

 # Why
-Describe the reasons
+Describe the reasons.